 #12.
 Have Fun With Dips

 Chop up some easy vegetables into sticks and put into individual cups.
-Use carrots, cucumber, celery, green beans and combine with a favourite dip like hummus or salsa.
+Use carrots, cucumber, celery, green beans and combine with a favourite dip like hummus, salsa or guacamole.
+We often have these as an after school snack.

 You May Also Enjoy 12 Quick Ideas for After School Snacks